rowdyrabouw/web-components-examples/README.md

 Most demo's will work with the Live Preview extenson in VS Code https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server

-Some demo's however, need to be run in a standalone browser.
+Some demo's however, should be run in a standalone browser to work properly.

 - first open the Live Preview
 - copy the url